10 Best Things to Do in San Francisco

 We wouldn’t try to claim San Francisco’s an undiscovered gem — not with 16.5 million visitors a year.
 What locals often find surprising, though, is how few of those out-of-towners resist the tidal pull of Pier 39 and Fisherman’s Wharf.
 Sure, that tourist-friendly district boasts tons of hotels and views, and a location convenient to the old cruise terminal at Pier 35 and the new one opening next year at Pier 27.
 But you really should escape the tourist zone.
 Here are the best things to see and do in San Francisco:

 Splurge: Hotel Vitale – Across the street from the Ferry Building — culinary showcase of all things local — this 200-room hotel was already a favorite for its sleek Armani-esque aesthetic and New Age aura (think lavender-scented hallways).

 Steal: Inn at the Presidio – There’s another bridge in town, of course, and this new 22-room hotel puts you within walking distance of it.
 (OK, walking distance for most locals — those used to driving everywhere may chafe at the 1.6 miles.)
 The first lodging to open within the Presidio (the city’s fort-turned-national park), the inn occupies a graceful brick structure built in 1903 to house bachelor officers.
 Now, the historic details (army blankets, Doric columns, framed bugles) blend comfortably with modern luxuries (gas fireplaces, pillow-top beds, flat-screen TVs).

-Tip: The F line, a rehabbed fleet of classic streetcars, follows San Francisco’s waterfront, running from Ghirardelli Square past the cruise terminal down to the Ferry Building, where it turns inland onto Market Street and heads west to Hayes Valley and the Castro.
+Tip: The F line, a rehabbed fleet of classic streetcars, follows San Francisco’s waterfront.
+It runs from Ghirardelli Square past the cruise terminal down to the Ferry Building, where it turns inland onto Market Street and heads west to Hayes Valley and the Castro.